 The answer is simple – Facebook Live!

-Facebook has announced that Facebook Live videos receive 10 times more engagement than regular videos on a newsfeed.
+Facebook Live videos receive 10 times more engagement than regular videos on a newsfeed.
 It’s clear that people love to watch live videos, so why not repurpose your podcast episode into a Facebook live video?

 To do this, all you have to do is either record your podcast episode as a live video (and later repurposing the audio into a podcast) or use your podcast script as a guideline for talking points throughout your live video.